Toshio Suzuki: 1985: Beginning of Studio Ghibli

+2004: Independent

 In March 2004, Studio Ghibli became independent from Tokuma Shoten and Suzuki was appointed Ghibli corporation president.
 He stepped down from the position in 2008.
 As of 2014 he still serves as the company's managing director and continues to work as film producer.

+2014–2023: Retirement and continuation

 In March 2014, Suzuki retired as a producer and assumed a new position of general manager at Studio Ghibli.
-However, he has continued to assist with other projects, including acting as a co-producer for The Red Turtle (2016), and lead producer for Earwig and the Witch (2020).
-He is currently producing How Do You Live? with Miyazaki.
+However, he has continued to assist with other projects, including acting as a co-producer for The Red Turtle (2016), and lead producer for Earwig and the Witch (2020) and The Boy and the Heron (2023).